Groundbreaking ideas and research for engaged leaders

 Companies located in remote places also got an especially large boost from access to high-speed rail.
 Prior to the rail line’s arrival, these businesses tended to be very isolated, which may have made it difficult to get information on export strategies.

 The idea that transportation infrastructure supports small businesses stems from the much older theory of agglomeration, which says that businesses within a certain sector benefit from clustering together.
-This way they can establish mutually beneficial supply routes, foster a specialized labor force and form relationships with their peers.
+This way they can establish mutually beneficial supply routes, foster a specialized labour force and form relationships with their peers.

 Yu and Tian's research provides solid evidence for the information sharing that happens when relationships between companies are nurtured.
 The paper also suggests that the commute length between businesses serves as an excellent proxy for physical proximity when establishing relationships.